Haegue Yang’s “Family of Equivocations”

 Between the modern art capitals of Paris and Berlin, the modest city of Strasbourg made a just brief cameo in the interwar chapter of European Modernism.
 This oft-forgotten moment is central to the plot of Haegue Yang’s first large-scale solo show at a French institution, “Family of Equivocations,” a project two years in the making with Strasbourg Museum’s curator Camille Giertler.

 Historical personages—often intrepid, and sometimes tragic, women—are central figures in Yang’s practice, their lives and works serving as inspiration for the artist’s diverse sculptures, installations and conceptual projects.
-In Strasbourg, the central protagonist was Sophie Taeuber-Arp, the Swiss-born artist, textile maker and dancer, who, until her death in 1944 of carbon monoxide poisoning, was a major figure in Zürich’s Dada movement and an early Constructivist.
+In Strasbourg, the central protagonist was Sophie Taeuber-Arp, the Swiss-born artist, textile maker and dancer, who, until her death in 1944 from carbon monoxide poisoning, was a major figure in Zürich’s Dada movement and an early Constructivist.
 Her work, however, was often overshadowed by that of her husband, fellow Dada-ist Jean Arp.
 In 1926, the couple had relocated to Strasbourg from Switzerland and there were commissioned to design a new social space at the heart of the city, the Café de l’Aubette.
 They invited Theo van Doesburg, founder of the De Stijl movement, to join them in what was intended to be the “Sistine Chapel of Abstract Art.”
 Together they produced a jubilant and elegant modern banquet hall, foyer-bar area and Ciné-Dancing hall, including a film screen, with large, colored square panels on the walls and ceiling.
 Before World War II, L’Aubette was a temple to both abstraction and the popular arts of film and dancing, where locals spent the evenings in the company of friends.

 The commingling of the modern and popular arts—including painting, sculpture, architecture, design, film, dance, music and theater—is perhaps lost from the vantage point of today, when the exhausted 20th-century avant-garde disciplines look codified and discrete.
 Yet Yang’s recent sculptures, as hybrid objects, return to the early 20th-century when artworks were much more free to be their own curious things.
 In Yang’s case, her Dress Vehicle – Zig Zag and Dress Vehicle – Yin Yang (2012), located in the Salle des Fêtes, in the Aubette 1928, which served as the first exhibition venue for Yang's solo show, are three-meter-tall sculptures on wheels.
 The panels of colorful macramé, yarn and bells and Venetian blinds can be wheeled (and danced) around the space, and have bells and blinds that make noise and rattle.
 From the inside, a walker drives the sculptures, while from the outside, their many pointed sides can be swung open or closed and the blinds lifted and lowered.
 Wonderfully awkward to steer, they are at once machines, structures, costumes, prototypes and models.